The event is set to begin at 11 a.m. and is open to the public

 Goff replaces Wade Simoneaux, who put together a 297-370-1 record over the course of his 12-year tenure with the Bulldogs.

-The 21-year coaching veteran recently led Campbell to its third straight 40-win season, as the Camels joined LSU, Florida State, Oregon, Oregon State, Louisville, South Carolina and Rice as the only NCAA Division I baseball programs with at least 40 victories in each of the last three years.
+The 21-year coaching veteran led Campbell to its third straight 40-win season in 2014, as the Camels joined LSU, Florida State, Oregon, Oregon State, Louisville, South Carolina and Rice as the only NCAA Division I baseball programs with at least 40 victories in each of the last three years (2012-2014).

-In the last three years, Goff led the Camels to their only 40-win seasons in program history, which gives the Jackson, Tenn., native 131 wins in just three years.
+From 2012 to 2014, Goff led the Camels to their only 40-win seasons in program history, which gave the Jackson, Tenn., native 131 wins in just three years.